The Museum is pleased to offer venue hire and is the perfect choice for those seeking an unusual, beautiful and tranquil setting for an event.

 Captions: 1.
 Café interior leading to Sargent room, 2.
 Café interior with waterside views, 3.
 Café courtyard, 4.
 Exterior of café and Sargent room, 5.
 Jerwood Gridshell space interior, 6.
 Jerwood Gridshell space interior dressed for banquet, 7.
 Jerwood Gridshell space (not dressed), 8.
 Hall from Crawley interior, 9.
 Court Barn interior

-Set in 40 acres of beautiful Sussex downland and with 50 original rescued historic buildings dating from the 13th to the 19th century, plus a reconstructed Saxon hall house (950AD), the Museum is a wonderful location for documentary, drama and venue filming.
+Set in 40 acres of beautiful Sussex downland and with 50 original rescued historic buildings dating from the 13th to the 19th century, plus a reconstructed Saxon hall house (950AD), the Museum is a wonderful location for documentary, drama, venue filming and commercial photography.

 The site is ideal for authentic historic interiors and exteriors, plus general landscape views.
 The view along our Market Square, suitably set-dressed, makes a strong street scene – explore the buildings and Museum grounds.